 Hoi An is one of the most gourmet destinations in Vietnam.
 A creative, fine and light cuisine that subtly blends the flavours of the sea and the land.
 Cooking classes and food tours are proposed to you to discover in depth the extent of the gastronomic heritage of Hoi An.

 Hoi An, a first class seaside destination

 In the summer months, from February to September, Hoi An becomes a first-class seaside destination.
-Only a few kilometers from the historical center of Hoi An, two superb beaches, Cua Dai and An Bang, await you to bubble between ocean and coconut palms.
+Only a few kilometres from the historical centre of Hoi An, two superb beaches, Cua Dai and An Bang, await you to bubble between ocean and coconut palms.
 Some restaurants welcome you for sunny lunches and seafood with your feet in the water and for romantic dinners with your head in the stars.
-A few miles from Hoi An, the islands of the Cua Lo Cham archipelago can be discovered during a day trip or with an overnight stay in a campsite or at the inhabitant's home.
+A few miles from Hoi An, the islands of the Cua Lo Cham archipelago can be discovered during a day trip or with an overnight stay in a campsite or at an inhabitant's home.

 Hoi An, on a full moon evening

 Remember to check the lunar calendar and try to go to Hoi An on a full moon night.
 All the lights in the old town are then turned off so that only the lanterns illuminate Hoi An.
-Traditional folk songs, dances and games enliven the streets of the old city center and Vietnamese people honor their ancestors by burning fake bills and paper and placing on the river small candle-lit lanterns to make a wish.
+Traditional folk songs, dances and games enliven the streets of the old city centre and Vietnamese people honor their ancestors by burning fake bills and paper and placing on the river small candle-lit lanterns to make a wish.
 Simply magic!

 Best season: From February to early September